Applications for 2026 Closed. Next Cycle Starts 7/1/2026.

 - The program, effort, or activity must have resulted in impact with demonstrated outcomes, as described in a publication or through other public dissemination of the program such as news articles, press releases, interviews, etc.

-Applicant Materials
+Applicant Instructions

 This award is intended to recognize psychiatric pharmacists working in the field of mental health care which is inclusive of substance use disorders.
 Nominations for this awards can be made by the applicant themselves or an individual(s) who wishes to nominate and submit the required elements for consideration by the committee.
-Judith J. Saklad Memorial Award recipients are not eligible for consideration of any other AAPP Awards given that the Saklad Award is a pinnacle award and broadly encompasses the various components of other AAPP awards.

-Materials required to be submitted include:
+Materials required to be submitted in one PDF document include:

 - CV